2027.02.6-8, Kiwi Moot, Sat-Mon 6-8 February, 2027

 2 February: Take the local train to south Auckland and hop in your rental van, with local Kiwi Moot guides driving you on to a picnic lunch at Hamilton Gardens and then to your accommodation in Cambridge, where you’ll check in and costume up (optional of course) before the big event: an evening tour and banquet at Hobbiton.

-3 February: Drive to the Tongariro Plateau.
-Visit Tawhiri Falls (Gollum’s pool) and Meads Wall (the Emyn Muil) near Whakapapa Village.
+3 February: Drive to the Tongariro Plateau after stopping at the Hairy Feet Waitomo Film Location Tour.
+Visit Tawhai Falls (Gollum’s pool) and Meads Wall (the Emyn Muil) near Whakapapa Village.
 Complete the drive to your accommodation at Ohakune, where you and your compatriots will lodge for two nights.
-Enjoy your downtime, stretch you legs by the river, and then dine out with the group.
+Enjoy your downtime, stretch your legs by the river, and then dine out with the group.

 4 February: Split into two groups, returning past Whakapapa Village to the Tongariro Crossing area.